Technology · WASM Runtime § 05 of 11

 Smart Contracts

 Write in Rust, C, or AssemblyScript.
 Compile to WebAssembly.
 Deploy on-chain.
-With autonomous triggers, your contracts execute on schedule — no keepers, no cron, no third party.
+With autonomous triggers, contracts execute on schedule — no keepers, no cron, no third party.

 4